ikoujar/software-engineering-topics/software-design/clean-code.md

 Code is clean if it can be understood easily – by everyone on the team.
 Clean code can be read and enhanced by a developer other than its original author.
 With understandability comes readability, changeability, extensibility and maintainability.
 _____________________________________

+## Quotes
+- "spending time keeping your code clean is not just cost effective; it’s a matter of professional survival"
+- "Each function, each class, each module exposes a single-minded attitude that remains entirely undistracted, and unpolluted, by the surrounding details."
+- "remember you are an author, writing for readers who will judge your effort"
+- "The proper use of comments is to compensate for our failure to express ourself in code"
+- "Writing tests leads to better designs"

+## Clean Code Aspects
+- Elegant and efficient
+- Does one thing well
+- Can easily be read, and enhanced by a developer other than its original author
+- Meaningful names
+- Minimal dependencies
+- Has unit and acceptance tests
+- Always looks like it was written by someone who cares
+- Nothing obvious that you can do to make it better
+- No duplication

 ## General rules
 1. Follow standard conventions.
 2. Keep it simple stupid.
 Simpler is always better.
 Reduce complexity as much as possible.